MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-troubleshoot-self-signup.md

 ---
 title: Ways to Troubleshoot or Work Around Issues with Self-Service Sign-Up | Microsoft Docs
-description: Learn about the most common reasons why you may not be able to complete the signup to Dynamics 365 for Financials, and ways to work around them.
+description: Learn about the most common reasons why you may not be able to complete the signup to Dynamics 365 Business edition , and ways to work around them.
-services: project-madeira
-documentationcenter:
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-financials
 ms.topic: article